Search syntax: combined queries

 Splitting up / distributing results

 The slice keyword splits a list of leads into separate chunks.
 It’s a great keyword to use when you want to make sure different people aren't working on the same leads.
-(Slicing up existing smart views with slice is a great way assign leads without any manual work.)
+(Dividing up existing Smart Views with slice is a great way to assign leads without any manual work.)